EpochModTeamInternal/DayZ-A.M.P/README.md

 **Server Side Changes**
 ========================
+* Added - Spawning in random location if joining from another instance in the private hive.
 * Added - Randomly placed vehicle spawns on roads and around buildings.
 * Added - Dynamic road debris with loot piles.
 Control how many spawn with "MaxDynamicDebris" variable inside the mission init.sqf.
 * Added - to mission init.sqf variables "spawnShoremode" 1 for on shore 0 for anywhere and "spawnArea" to control size of spawn area.